Happy New Year!

 Things You Must NOT Do On the Happy New Year Day

-Gee, if I have to remember to do all the things on this list I will be exhausted.
-I think I'll just forget all the things that must be done on New Year's Eve and New Year's Day and just enjoy my day off work.
+Don't take anything out of the house, not even the garbage.
+Don't eat chicken or turkey.
+Don't shake out a rug.
+Don't do laundry.
+Don't loan money.
+Don't break anything.If I have to remember to do all the things on this list I will be exhausted.
+I think I'll just forget all the things that must be done on New Year's Eve and New Year's Day and skip the New Year's Eve party and stay in bed on New Year's Day.

 Visit An Affiliate Site for More Clip Art: